Positive US and vaccine news drives global stocks rally

 He pointed out that the STI had lost 20 per cent from January until this month, when it started rising.
 Until that point, it had been the second worst performer in Asia this year, after Thailand.

-The rally for global stocks is set to continue for at least six months, according to a Reuters poll forecast on Wednesday.
+The rally for global stocks is set to continue for at least six months, according to a Reuters poll forecast yesterday.

 "The world is going to look a lot better this time next year than it does now, and that's what equity markets are reflecting," JP Morgan Asset Management global market strategist Mike Bell told Reuters.